snakesonabrain/groundhog/docs/index.rst

 A lot of time and effort has gone into the creation and maintenance of groundhog.
 You can support the development of groundhog by buying me a coffee.
-Training, writing of non-shared company-specific software built on groundhog and consultancy are additional revenue streams for the package.
-Get on touch if you are interested in these services.

 .. raw:: html

    <a href="https://www.buymeacoffee.com/groundhog"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=groundhog&button_colour=FFDD00&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=ffffff"></a>

+Training, writing of non-shared company-specific software built on groundhog and consultancy are additional revenue streams for the package.
+Get in touch if you are interested in these services.

 Tutorials